neonevm/neon-evm.docs/docs/developing/integrate/neon_transfer_sdk.md

   const { setPending, setSign, setError } = useStates()
   const { publicKey } = useWallet()
   const { account, library } = useWeb3React();
-  // please, add your own custom solana connection, if you use it in the context of your app.
-Pass it as second argument at neon transfer hook. const connection = useConnection() const { createNeonTransfer, createSolanaTransfer } = useNeonTransfer(
+  // The following function `useConnection` defaults to a publically-available RPC.
+If you are using your own Solana node in the context of your App, pass the RPC address as a second argument to the neon transfer hook. const connection = useConnection()
+  // The next line calls the React hook `useNeonTransfer`, this will import both functions: createNeonTransfer and createSolanaTransfer. const { createNeonTransfer, createSolanaTransfer } = useNeonTransfer(
     {
       onBeforeCreateInstruction: () => {